celo-org/celo-blockchain/consensus/istanbul/backend/announce.md

 ## Spec by node type

-Note that validators are full nodes too.
+Note that validators are full nodes too, therefore they should follow the same rules as full nodes.

 ### Full node (non validator) Spec